qupath/qupath-extension-stardist/README.md

 It is intended for the (at the time of writing) not-yet-released QuPath v0.3, and remains in a not-quite-complete state.

+> **Note:** The implementation has changed from QuPath v0.2.
+> Nucleus classifications are now supported, but tile padding is not.
+> See the documentation for more details.

 ## Installing

 To install the StarDist extension, download the latest `qupath-extension-stardist-[version].jar` file and drag it onto QuPath when it is running.